cristinazaharia/BooksRev/README.md

   ![image](https://github.com/cristinazaharia/booksrev/assets/78911746/1df39155-d90f-4cc2-81d4-88bbf5ebc441)

   As long as the visitor is not leaving the web-site, they can view their comment if they click the "My review" button.
-Their comment is being stored in local storage.